Simulations & certification

 The Acquisition is a Level 1 Simulation

-How it works
+How The Acquisition works

 You and 1-4 team members are told by your board of directors that your company is adopting a strategy of growth through acquisition.
 Senior management is well aware that over 75% of mergers and acquisitions fail to meet expectations.
-However, senior management believes that with careful and thoughtful planning a growth strategy through acquisitions can be successful and will provide the most direct and least costly method to meet their long-term objectives.
+However, senior management believes that with careful and thoughtful planning, a growth strategy through acquisitions can be successful and will provide the most direct and least costly method to meet their long-term objectives.

 Your assignment is to rank order these steps in the appropriate sequence from first to last.
-To insure the best results, you are to first sequence the steps individually and then sequence the steps as a team, reaching consensus.
+To ensure the best results, you are to first sequence the steps individually and then sequence the steps as a team, reaching consensus.
 You will meet with senior management to present your results.

 Why use it?

-• Reveal barriers to effective team decision-making
+- Reveal barriers to effective team decision-making

-• Better utilize individual expertise in transition
+- Better utilize individual expertise in transition

-• Highlight the value of team decision-making
+- Highlight the value of team decision-making

-• Explore the fun and frustration of team problem-solving
+- Explore the fun and frustration of team problem-solving

-• Highlight the necessity of good communication
+- Highlight the necessity of good communication

-• Enables participants to understand and value the need to communicate and sell ideas
+- Enables participants to understand and value the need to communicate and sell ideas

-• Learn how to work in teams more effectively
+- Learn how to work in teams more effectively

-• Explore effective team problem solving and decision-making
+- Explore effective team problem solving and decision-making

-• Learn how to be a better individual contributor to a team
+- Learn how to be a better individual contributor to a team

-• Experience giving and receiving feedback
+- Experience giving and receiving feedback

 Logistics

-• Program Length: 1-2 hours
+- Program Length: 1-2 hours

-• Space Required: Depending upon # of teams, a large training room or ball room
+- Space Required: Depending upon # of teams, a large training room or ball room

-• Accommodates: Multiple teams with 2-5 participants each
+- Accommodates: Multiple teams with 2-5 participants each

 The Acquisition® is a registered trademark of Discovery Learning, Inc.